 General Application Information

 We require all of the basic ERAS application materials.
-We would also like to receive three Letters of Recommendation with your application.
+We would also like to receive three Letters of Recommendation in your application.
 One of the three should be from the Program Director or Department Chair in your specialty.

-The deadline for all application materials is October 15.
+The deadline for all application materials is October 25.
 Those selected for interviews will be notified by email.

 For Foreign/United States Medical School Graduates

 It is hospital policy to comply with the immigration laws of the United States, and all residents must obtain and maintain an immigration status that permits employment by the hospital in a clinical capacity.
 It is a requirement that an International Medical Graduate (IMG) hold a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).
 If, at any time, a resident fails to timely obtain or retain the requisite visa status from the United States Citizenship and Immigration Services (“USCIS”) (formerly the Immigration and Naturalization Service) the resident will be subject to dismissal or leave of absence, with or without pay, at the discretion of the Director of GME, in view of all the surrounding circumstances.

 If you have any questions regarding the application process, or interviewing in general, please contact Kerwin Samson, our Academic Education Administrator, at Kerwin.Samson@UHhospitals.org or 216-844-3233.